-Speakers will include Judy Anderson, Katherine Boyer, the Brandon Beading Babes, Ruth Cuthand, Sherry Farrell Racette, Cathy Mattes, Paige Mukash, Lisa Myers, Margaret Nazon, Carmen Robertson, Amber Sandy, and Ukjese Van Kampen.
-Full programme information will be available soon.
+Speakers will include Judy Anderson, Katherine Boyer, the Brandon Beading Babes, Ruth Cuthand, Dr. Sherry Farrell Racette, Cathy Mattes, Paige Mukash, Lisa Myers, Margaret Nazon, Dr. Carmen Robertson, Amber Sandy, Tuscarora Beading Group and Dr. Ukjese Van Kampen.
+Keynote will be presented by Dr. Jolene Rickard.

 Collection and Gallery Visits

 Site visits to view beading collections and exhibitions at the Manitoba Crafts Museum and Library, University of Winnipeg, Winnipeg Art Gallery, Manitoba Museum, Manitoba Metis Federation, Urban Shaman, Manitoba Craft Council, and MAWA will be part of the Symposium programme.

 Registration for Ziigmineshin costs $150 and includes breakfasts and lunches, as well as a pass to the Manitoba Museum.
 To register for the Symposium, please go here.
 For student registration go here (Those selecting the student rate will be asked to show their student ID upon check-in at the Symposium.).
 Please note: tickets cannot be refunded after January 1st, 2020.